Travel-Sized Yoga

 “When you’re traveling, [yoga] helps with jet lag, inflammation, digestive issues, and can even help you sleep,” Jones, a professional yoga instructor, says.
 “You want to flip the body upside down, twist the spine, and invert your legs to reduce [these] travel ailments.”

-After graduating from IU, Jones traveled to New York City to pursue a career in dance, but it became clear that her true passion was yoga.
+After graduating from IU, Jones moved to New York City to pursue a career in dance, but it became clear that her true passion was yoga.
 In 2015, she co-founded SKY TING YOGA.

 “I wanted to open a space that felt like home and offered a place for community in a city that can seem lonely.
 I wanted a space where teachers are valued and people [can] become friends,” Jones says.